 Pen-y-cae Football Club has continued in its tradition of growth and development from its humble beginnings in 1982.
-The club continues to strive to provide an inclusive sport for those who reside within the parish of Pen-y-cae, but also welcomes others from the surrounding communities.
+The club strives to provide an inclusive sport for those who reside within the parish of Pen-y-cae and welcomes others from the surrounding communities.

-In 2005 the football club secured the lease on there Afoneitha ground and have since made huge strides developing it both on and off the field for all levels at the club.
+In 2005 the football club secured the lease on their Afoneitha ground and has since made huge strides in developing it both on and off the field for all levels at the club.

-The Football Club currently has four sections of boys mini-football running from Under 7s to Under 11s, we also have an Under 12s,14s,15s and an under 16s which compete in the Wrexham & District Youth League.
+The Football Club currently has a mini kickers section, three sections of boys mini-football ages 7s, 9s, 10s, we also have an Under 12s and 15s which compete in the Wrexham & District Youth League.

 All coaches involved with Pen-y-cae Football Club have completed the F.A.W. foundation courses and have been CRB checked.

 Another tradition Pen-y-cae Football Club is proud of is its Charity work.
-Over the years it has raised thousands of pounds for various causes particularly through its work with the Karl Thomas Charity football matches and in 2008 the club with the support of Karl's family set up the Penycae and Karl Thomas Memorial Fund to support worthwhile causes in the village.
+Over the years it has raised thousands of pounds for various causes, particularly through its work with the Karl Thomas Charity football matches.
+In 2008 the club with the support of Karl's family set up the Penycae and Karl Thomas Memorial Fund to support worthwhile causes in the village.
 In April 2013 the club finally opened The Karl Thomas Memorial Hall at the ground after spending 18 months renovating the building.
 This facility now allows the club to cater for both home and visiting teams with refreshments after the match.